Bernie Sanders 2016 presidential campaign

-In the 2016 presidential campaign, Vermont Senator Bernie Sanders sought the Democratic Party's nomination in a field of six major candidates and was the runner up with 46% of the pledged delegates behind former Secretary of State Hillary Clinton, who won the contest with 54%.
+In the 2016 presidential campaign, Vermont Senator Bernie Sanders sought the Democratic Party's nomination in a field of six major candidates and was the runner up with 46% of the pledged delegates behind former Secretary of State and First Lady Hillary Clinton, who won the contest with 54%.
 Sanders, the junior United States senator and former Representative from Vermont, began with an informal announcement on April 30, 2015, and a formal announcement that he planned to seek the Democratic Party's nomination for President of the United States on May 26, 2015, in Burlington, Vermont.
 Sanders had been considered a potential candidate for president since at least September 2014.
 Though he had previously run as an independent, he routinely caucused with the Democratic Party, as many of his views align with Democrats.
 Running as a Democrat made it easier to participate in debates and get his name on state ballots.

-Sanders's chief competitor for the nomination was Hillary Clinton, a former secretary of state.
-Sanders drew large crowds to his speaking events and his populist and progressive politics won him particular support among Americans under 40.
+Sanders's chief competitor for the nomination was Hillary Clinton, a former secretary of state, First Lady, and Senator from New York.
+Sanders drew large crowds to his speaking events, and his populist and progressive politics won him particular support among Americans under 40.
 He performed strongly with white voters, but consistently trailed Clinton by 30 or more percentage points among black voters; polls showed a close race among Hispanic voters.

 Sanders focused on income and wealth inequality, which he argued is eroding the American middle class, and on campaign finance reform.
 Unlike most other major presidential candidates, Sanders eschewed an unlimited super PAC, instead choosing to receive most of his funding from direct individual campaign donations.
 In September 2015, The New York Times reported that the campaign had received one million individual donations, becoming the first in 2015 to reach that threshold.
 Sanders raised $20,000,000 in the month of January 2016, $5,000,000 more than Clinton during the same time period, with an average donation of $27.
 Sanders frequently mentioned this $27 figure on the campaign trail as proof of his grassroots support.

 Following the final primary election (the District of Columbia's, on June 14), Clinton became the presumptive Democratic nominee.
 Sanders did then endorse Clinton, and said he would work with her to defeat the presumptive Republican nominee, Donald Trump.
 On June 16, Sanders gave a live online speech to his supporters, saying, "The political revolution continues".

 On July 12, Sanders officially endorsed Clinton at a unity rally with her in Portsmouth, New Hampshire.